Claudia Hachenberger, M.A.

 Memberships and Functions

-- Representative of the doctoral candidates of the Faculty of Humanities, Social Sciences, and Theology (Promovierendenkonvent, since October 2019)
+- Elected representative of the doctoral candidates of the Faculty of Humanities, Social Sciences, and Theology (Promovierendenkonvent, since October 2019)

 - Member of the German Association for American Studies (GAAS/DGfA)